 Family Organization – How To Organize Your Family Life

 Family organization is a pretty personal and subjective thing.
 No two families are the same.
 So what works for you might not work for the next family.
+Maybe you have small kids.
+Maybe you are a caregiver of older parents.
+Either way, you need this guide.

-But one thing everyone has in common is this: all families have chores, food, budgets, and schedules to keep track of.
+One thing everyone has in common is this: all families have chores, food, budgets, and schedules to keep track of.

 So, how do you manage your family?
 How do you organize it all?